AlexMc93/Knex-Knews/README.md

 This is an API featuring data on topics, articles, users and comments in the style of Reddit.

-Please find a hosted version of this repo here **ADD URL**.
+Please find a hosted version of this repo [here](https://alex-mc-news-app.herokuapp.com/api/).
 From the `/api` endpoint you can view a list of all endpoints that can be requested.

 This project formed part of the back-end phase of my time on the Northcoders full-stack bootcamp and was primarily created on a week-long sprint in January 2021.